- How can I be a competitive applicant? What are my chances of being admitted?

 May I visit the department and meet with an adviser or faculty member?
 May I speak with current students?

 Due to our small staff and time constraints, we regret that we are unable to accommodate individual visits to provide general advising or tours for prospective applicants prior to admission.
 Admitted PhD applicants will be invited to participate in a two-day visit in late February, and admitted MS and MPH applicants may also arrange an independent visit in the spring.
-To learn more about our program in the meantime, see our Faculty Interests and Profiles pages in addition to our Become a Student section.
+To learn more about our program, faculty, and students in the meantime, see our Faculty Interests and Profiles pages in addition to our Become a Student section.

 If you have general questions about the graduate program or the admissions process that are not answered on our website, the best method to contact us is by email.
 If you have program-specific questions regarding our master's programs, please indicate which program you are interested in (MS Thesis, MS Capstone, MPH).